 Replacing the Thermostat in Your Hot Water System

 Over time, our hot water systems age and deteriorate, just like any appliance in our homes, but it’s not until they stop working that we think to check them.
-If your hot water tank isn’t producing hot water anymore, it’s likely due to one of two issues: Replacing the Thermostat in Your Hot Water System or a malfunctioning heating element.
+If your hot water tank isn’t producing hot water anymore, it’s likely due to one of two issues: replacing the thermostat or a malfunctioning heating element.
+Our experts have prepared a guide to hot water heater thermostat replacement to help you diagnose the problem.

 While you could call out a service technician, DIY replacement of either part is achievable, so in this article, we’re going to talk you through how to replace your hot water thermostat.